(Download my FREE eBook ‘The Basics of Investing in the Stock Market of Nepal’.)

 Although this has already been discussed in my previous post, I’m going to share it again because you must have these things to invest in the secondary market.

-a) Demat Account
+1. Demat Account

-b) MeroShare Account
+2. MeroShare Account

 A MeroShare account is an account that gives you access to your shares electronically.
 This account allows you to view the details of your shareholdings and the current value of your portfolio.
 Furthermore, it also gives access to your transaction history and your purchase sources.
-The application of IPOs, FPOs, right shares, etc. can also be done through your MeroShare account.
+Applying IPOs, FPOs, right shares, etc., can also be done through your MeroShare account.
 Your MeroShare account is usually opened along with your Demat account if you specify it clearly while filling up the form for your Demat account.
 To access your MeroShare account, you have to go to https://meroshare.cdsc.com.np/ and log in with the credentials provided by your DP.

-c) Stockbroker/Trading Account
+3. Stockbroker/Trading Account

 If you want to buy/sell shares in the secondary market, you need a stockbroker account.
 A stockbroker buys and sells shares on behalf of clients.
 There are currently about 50 stockbrokers in Nepal.
 You can find the appropriate stockbroker and open an account with them.
-Some stockbrokers are licensed as DP as well, which means you can open your Demat account, MeroShare account, and stockbroker account all at the same place.
+Some stockbrokers are licensed as DP, which means you can open your Demat account, MeroShare account, and stockbroker account all at the same place.

-A trading account gives you access to an online system, known as the Trade Management System (TMS), where you can place your buy/sell orders yourself.
+A trading account gives you access to an online system known as the Trade Management System (TMS), where you can place your buy/sell orders yourself.
 You will not need to call your broker to place the order.
-You can open your trading account at the stockbroker’s office itself.
+Further, you can also open your trading account at the stockbroker’s office itself.
 Your stockbroker will provide you with the process and other details necessary for the trading account.
 Stockbrokers usually ask for collateral when you open a trading account with them.
-Collateral is basically an assurance amount (either in cash or cheque) that allows you to purchase shares worth four times the amount you have provided as collateral to the broker.
+Collateral is an assurance amount (either in cash or cheque) that allows you to purchase shares worth four times the amount you have provided as collateral to the broker.
 For example, if you want to purchase shares worth Rs.
 1,00,000 through the trading account, you will have to provide a collateral amount of Rs.
 25,000 to the broker.

 (It is better to call the stockbroker and ask them about the process of opening stockbroker and trading accounts.
 Different brokers have different ways to do so.
-Some allow you to open a trading account online while others ask you to visit their office and submit the documents.
+Some allow you to open a trading account online, while others ask you to visit their office and submit the documents.
 Usually, the documents required are a KYC form, a Citizenship copy, a DP confirmation letter, a TMS agreement form, and a cheque for collateral.
 The documents will also be available on the broker’s website.)

-d) Bank Account
+4. Bank Account

 How To Invest In The Secondary Stock Market of Nepal?